Missions at Northside Drive Baptist Church

 Throughout the year NDBC participates in special mission activities including:

 Souper Bowl Sunday

 As part of a national focus on hunger, NDBC chefs prepare their best chili and soup and members enjoy a church-wide lunch while raising money for our Hunger Fund.
-These funds are used to purchase food at the Food Bank, which is delivered to Andrew P. Stewart Center.
+These funds are donated to various agencies which address food insecurity.

 On the Sunday before Thanksgiving, the Flower Committee decorates the altar and steps with fresh fruits and vegetables.
 After the service, the food is donated to Urban Recipe, a food co-op located near Grant Park.

 Christmas at NDBC

-Members participate in a variety of projects including the Giving Tree, Shoebox gifts, and clothing for the homeless.
+Members participate in a variety of projects including the Giving Tree and clothing for the homeless.

 Northside Drive financially supports students and theological education at many institutions in the Atlanta area.
 Click here to learn about how Northside Drive is committed to supporting students and theological education.